holmesjoli/team-migration/question_logic.md

   - Path is TRUE if Q13 == "yes"

 3. If a particular mode for a particular country returns TRUE
+  a.
-  - Check to see if warning is NA in modes_acq.csv
+    - Check to see if warning is NA in warnings.csv
+    - Use warnings.csv to look up the warning and print the warning to the user
     - If warning is not NA, print the specification from modes_acq.csv
+  b.
+If a particular mode for a particular country returns TRUE
+    - Check to see if definitions is NA in definitions.csv
+    - Use definitions.csv to look up the definition and print the definition to the user